13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

-Okay so you know how your golden retriever looks at you with those big brown eyes every time you open the pantry?
-Yeah, mine does the exact same thing — and last week I finally caved and started making him homemade baked dog treats instead of grabbing that mystery-ingredient bag off the shelf.
+I’m a sucker for the Golden Retriever puppy eyes.
+It is hard to say no to those big brown eyes every time I open the pantry.
+My dog does the same thing to me and last week I finally caved and started making him homemade baked dog treats rather than buying him a bag of mystery-ingredient dog treats off the shelf.

-So I went full Pinterest mode (very on-brand for us, I know) and tested a bunch of baked dog treats recipes until I found the ones worth making again.
+Anyway, I went all Pinterest and tried a bunch of dog treat recipes I found until I found ones that I wanted to make again.

-These 13 recipes are stupid simple, use real ingredients, and your girl will actually wag when she smells them baking.
-No weird additives.
-No guilt.
-Just a happy dog and a kitchen that smells like peanut butter heaven.
+These 13 recipes are super easy to make, you’ll only need real ingredients, and your girl will wag her tail when she smells them baking!
+No weird ingredients, no guilt, just a happy dog and a kitchen that smells like peanut butter heaven.

 #1: Homemade Bone-Shaped Peanut Butter Dog Biscuits

-These biscuits are golden-brown, crunchy, and shaped like the classic cartoon bone — 2.5 inches long, cut from a simple rolled dough.
-The texture is firm enough to keep your pup busy but not so hard it’s scary for their teeth.
+These golden-brown, crunchy biscuits are shaped just like the classic cartoon bone and are cut at 2.5 inches long from a simple rolled dough.
+They’re firm enough to keep your pup busy, but not so hard that they’re scary for his teeth.

 What You’ll Need: